Travel Medical Insurance

 A compliment to annual plans designed to cover you for trips beyond your annual plan maximum.

-A preexisting condition is any known health or medical condition that has manifested before purchase.
-Some travel insurance plans will cover preexisting conditions if:
+A preexisting condition is any known health or medical condition that has manifested before purchasing a travel insurance plan.
+Some travel medical plans will cover preexisting conditions if:

 - The applicant’s preexisting condition is considered “stable” for a required amount of time before applying for coverage.
 Note, however, the definition of a “stable” medical condition differs from insurance company to insurance company, as does the required amount of time that a condition must be stable before being covered.